This post may contain affiliate sales links. Please read my disclosure policy.

 But if you are in a pinch you can microwave butter to soften it instead.
 Microwave in 5-second intervals rotating your cube of butter each time.
 Please please please use caution when softening this way.
 It can easily go from solid to melted in seconds!
 And in turn, your cookies will spread way too much.

-Store Red Hot Cookies in an airtight container for up to 5 days, at room temperature for maximum freshness.
+Store leftover cookies at room temperature, in an airtight container for up to 5 days, for maximum freshness.

 These freeze really well, so making them ahead is a great option!
 Simply follow the directions on the recipe card up until baking.
 Don’t bake yet.
 Instead line a tray that will fit in your freezer with parchment paper, and place a single layer of cookie balls on the tray.
 Freeze for 1 hour or until frozen.
 Once frozen, stick the cookie balls in a freezer-safe bag.
 Cookies will last in the freezer for about 2-3 months.